-The terminology of qualitative research is research strategies using triangulation Moleong [27], Putri and Kristiyanto [28] and Trangkanont, et al. [29] so that research is carried out in depth and comprehensively in an object of research [30].
+The terminology of qualitative research is research strategies using triangulation (Moleong,2002: 20-21) so that research is carried out in depth and comprehensively in an object of research (Creswell, J. W. 2007).
 The research on the application of CBT on the Teluk Kiluan coastal tourism object and how the implications caused by the application of the CBT principle will be answered by this qualitative research method.

 The research locus was determined purposively in Teluk Kiluan Beach Tourism.
-Some reasons for choosing Teluk Kiluan Beach are because (1) it is one of the tourism development areas in Lampung Province, (2) In Teluk Kiluan there are varied developments mainly from management aspects, and (3) Tanggamus District Government policies Primary data collection is done by structured interviews, using questionnaires, and in-depth interviews using interview guidance tools, observations, and through FGD.
-Secondary data collection is done through the relevant SKPD, District/Village profile data and secondary data on various tourism businesses.
+Some reasons for choosing Teluk Kiluan Beach are because (1) it is one of the tourism development areas in Lampung Province, (2) In Teluk Kiluan there are varied developments mainly from management aspects, and (3) Tanggamus District Government policies and Provinces as regions superior community-based beach tourism.

+Primary data collection is done by structured interviews, using questionnaires, and in-depth interviews using interview guidance tools, observations, and through FGD.
+Secondary data collection is done through the relevant SKPD, District / Village profile data and secondary data on various tourism businesses.
 As informants in this study were: individuals, entrepreneurs and the government.
 The results of observations, in-depth interviews from Informers, and secondary data documents will be processed by transcribing interviews, compiling field notes from observations, grouping, and organizing field data and then analyzing.